Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Model Development

 where $\theta_s~(\text{m}^3\text{m}^{-3})$, $\theta_r~(\text{m}^3\text{m}^{-3})$, $K_s~(\text{ms}^{-1})$, $S_r~ (\text{m}^{{-1}})$ are the saturated volumetric moisture content, residual moisture content, saturated hydraulic conductivity and specific storage coefficient, respectively and $n$, $\alpha$ are curve-fitting soil hydraulic properties.
-The interested reader may refer to~\cite{agyeman2021soil} for a thorough description of the agro-hydrological system equipped with a center pivot irrigation system and the derivation of Eq. (\ref{eq:Richards_polar}).
+The interested reader may refer to~\cite{agyeman2021soil} for a thorough description of the agro-hydrological system equipped with a center pivot irrigation system and the derivation of Eq. (\ref{eq:Richards_polar}). \begin{remark} While a 1D version of the Richards equation could in principle be employed in this work, especially in scenarios where the field is relatively flat, its application faces notable challenges within the context of this study’s observations and sensor configuration.
+Primarily, the 2D nature of the observations necessitates the deployment of multiple 1D models at each time step during the estimation process.
+This introduces practical complexities, including storage concerns due to the need to store error covariance matrices for each 1D model.
+Moreover, accommodating the rotational nature of the observations requires the estimation technique to dynamically switch between different 1D models, further complicating the computational process.
+Additionally, accurately capturing both the irrigated areas and the specific locations where measurements are taken at each time step presents significant challenges within a framework that employs a 1D version of the Richards equation. \end{remark}